 In this course, students learn the basics of accounting and financing for the entrepreneur and how they may guide informed decision making.
 Topics covered include how numbers are entered in the accounting system and how the system produces important financial reports.
-The course explains the importance of, and how to interpret, the standard set of financial statements: the balance sheet, the income statement, the statement of cash flows and the statement of owner's equity.
+Students will gain an appreciation for the importance of knowing the standard set of financial statements and learning how to interpret: the balance sheet, the income statement, the statement of cash flows and the statement of owner's equity.
 Finally, the course discusses start-up and growth financing.